 Within each institution, there can be one or more organizations.
 Typically the organization identifies a school within the university, such as a Medical school, Business school, or other entity.
 Each organization can then have one or more departments, such as the Nursing department or the Accounting department.

 When you create courses, you can assign those to an organization and/or a department.
-Org/Depts are not required, but they can be useful for finding and categorizing courses and the sections that reside within them.
+Orgs/Depts are not required, but they can be useful for finding and categorizing courses and the sections that reside within them.
 In addition, system features, such as content downloads or Q&A tab access, can be enabled or disabled at the institution, organization, and department levels.

 Designated Administration is just that; the ability to designate admin users to different hierarchical levels (orgs and depts) in your institution.
 As such, it relies on the use of organizations and/or departments within your institution

 Designated administration effectively allows or restricts access to courses/sections and features based on their association with a level in the hierarchy.
-Meaning that an Admin who is given rights to only Departments X and Y can enable or disable features for those departments, and create, edit, or delete courses, sections, and section schedules for only those courses associated with those departments.
+This means that an Admin who is given rights to only Departments X and Y can enable or disable features for those departments, and create, edit, or delete courses, sections, and section schedules for only those courses associated with those departments.

 At the time Designated Administration (DA) is enabled, all existing admins in the system are automatically given institution-level administrative rights.
 All Admins created AFTER DA is enabled have NO rights to any level of the hierarchy and must be explicitly provided with administrative access.